Step-by-Step: How to Form a Florida LLC

 How soon after filing is my LLC active?

-Your LLC legally exists on the effective date stated in your Articles of Organization.
-If you select the filing date as the effective date (most common choice), your LLC is active as soon as the Division of Corporations processes the filing — typically within 1-2 business days of submission.
-If you select a future effective date, the LLC becomes active on that future date regardless of when processing occurs.
+Your LLC legally exists as of the effective date in your Articles.
+If that is the filing date (the most common choice), the company is active once the Division of Corporations processes the submission.
+If you chose a permitted future effective date, the LLC becomes active on that date regardless of when processing happens.